The faculty and staff involved in Birthright Israel-related research have extensive experience studying Jewish young adults.

 He manages and analyzes data for the community studies project.
 He also analyzes data on Birthright Israel applicants and participants for the Birthright Israel research project.

 Sasha Volodarsky is a research associate at the Cohen Center for Modern Jewish Studies.
 He is a PhD candidate in political science at Northeastern University.
-He received his BA from Tel-Aviv University and MA from the Interdisciplinary Center in Herzliya Israel.
+He received his BA from Tel-Aviv University and MA from the Interdisciplinary Center in Herzliya, Israel.
 Before he joined CMJS, Sasha worked as a researcher at Clalit in Israel and the Myers-JDC-Brookdale Institute for Applied Research.
 At CMJS, Sasha's research focuses primarily on the evaluation of Birthright Israel.
-He has co-authored a number of reports about the impact of Birthright, including reports about the Birthright trips from North America as well as trips from Russia, Ukraine, Belarus, and Germany.
-Sasha also co-authored several academic papers on topics including antisemitism, the impact of Covid-19 on students' mental health, and the effectiveness of online education.
-He is fluent in Russian, Ukrainian, and Hebrew.
+He has co-authored a number of reports about the impact of Birthright, including reports about the Birthright trips from North America as well as trips from Russia, Ukraine, COVID-19 on students' mental health, and the effectiveness of online education.
+He is fluent in Russian, Ukrainian and Hebrew.